 - Examine what lives behind the doubt.
 Where there is smoke, there is often fire.
 Look at the contributing events that may have caused the fissure to develop.
 What really happened?
 How can you be instrumental, not helpless — in preventing a similar situation?
 Mitigate the effects as soon as possible.
 You can take responsibility for your own contribution, without losing respect for yourself.

 - Don’t throw yourself overboard.
 Know when to engage in this internal argument.
 It is easy to throw up our hands and launch into extreme negativity, when you are at your worst (in the midst of the challenge or issue).
 Try to avoid the entire argument, until your environment is more stable.
 Calmer minds prevail — and help you move to the the other side of the argument.

 Ultimately, our work life core is ours to protect and nurture.
 Make it a priority to always fight fair.

 About the Artist: Monica Bond is a New York-based illustration artist, working with both analog and digital techniques to create art from the soul.
 In each piece she emphasizes the message, “this moment is your life.”
 Her passion for creating art became the driving force of her own life when she discovered that the artistic process itself brought her purpose and peace.
 Monica grew up between Milan and New York, went to college in Rome and now lives outside New York City with her husband and two daughters.

-Dr. Marla Gottschalk is an Industrial/Organizational Psychologist who explores challenge and change in work life.
-A charter member of the LinkedIn Influencer Program since 2012 — her thoughts on work life and core stability have appeared in various outlets including Harvard Business Review, Forbes, Quartz and The Huffington Post.
+Marla Gottschalk is an I/O Psychologist & work life blogger who explores core stability and the dynamic nature of work life.
+A charter member of the LinkedIn Influencer Program, her practice helps people, teams & organizations build stronger work life foundations through the practice of core stability.
+Her thoughts on work life have also appeared at the Harvard Business Review, Forbes, BBC Work Life, Quartz and The Huffington Post.